-Russia profile - Timeline - BBC News
+Russia profile

 2016 September - Parliamentary elections: The ruling United Russia party increases its majority, with the remaining seats won by other pro-Putin parties.
 Key opposition figures such as Alezei Navalny barred from standing.

-2016 November - Economy Minister Alexei Ulyukayev is accused of taking a $2m (£1.6m) bribe from state oil company Rosneft to endorse a takeover deal.
+2017 April - A bomb attack on the St Petersburg metro rail system kills 13 people.

-2016 December - Military plane carrying members of the Alexandrov army music ensemble crashes in Black Sea en route to entertain Russian troops in Syria, killing all on board.
+2017 June - EU extends sanctions against Russia for another six months over the conflict in eastern Ukraine.

-2017 April - a bomb attack on the St Petersburg metro rail system kills 13 people.
-A Kyrgyz-born suspect dies in blast, and police defuse an other bomb in a flat.
+2017 July-September - The US and Russia engage in a tit-for-tat involving hundreds of diplomatic staff after the US Congress approved new sanctions for Russia's alleged meddling in the 2016 presidential election.